“There is power inherent in committing yourself to the process of creating health in all levels of your life.” Christiane Northrup, M.D.

 The Therapeutic Process

-Psychotherapy is the recommended and best-validated approach to treating PNES, though it also has shown to be highly beneficial to individuals with epilepsy.
+Psychotherapy is the recommended and best-validated approach to treating FND, though it also has shown to be highly beneficial to individuals with epilepsy.
 The main focus of the therapeutic process at the Rocky Mountain Center for Epilepsy is to help you master the skill of nervous system regulation.
 Through relational mindfulness you will learn how to self-regulate your emotions, thoughts, and physical experiences.

 Through your work together, Dr. Moenter will help you: